microsoft/AcademicContent/Labs/Web Development/Azure Web Apps and GitHub/Deploying a Cognitive Services Web Site to Azure via GitHub.md

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure Web App ##

-In this exercise, you will use the [Azure portal](https://portal.azure.com) to create an Azure Web App and connect it to the Classrates repo that was created for you in GitHub when you forked the master repo.
+In this exercise, you will use the [Azure Portal](https://portal.azure.com) to create an Azure Web App and connect it to the Classrates repo that was created for you in GitHub when you forked the master repo.
 With this connection established, pushing changes from the local repo to the GitHub repo will automatically publish those changes to Azure — a process known as [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

-1. In the portal, click **+ Create a resource**, followed by **Web + Mobile** and **Web App**.
+1. In the portal, click **+ Create a resource**, followed by **Web** and **Web App**.

     ![Creating an Azure Web App](Images/new-web-app.png)

     _Creating an Azure Web App_

 1. Enter a unique name for the app.
 The name must be unique across Azure, so you will probably have to use something other than "Classrates."
-Select **Create new** under "Resource Group" and enter a resource-group name, and select the operating system on which you want the Web App to run.
+Place the Web App in the "classrates-rg" resource group you created in [Exercise 1](#Exercise1), and select the operating system on which you want the Web App to run.
 (Either Windows or Linux is fine.)

-Click **App service plan/Location** and create a new service plan that specifies the Azure region in which you want to host the Web App (for example, East US).
+	Click **App Service plan/Location** and create a new service plan in the same region you selected for the Text Analytics resource in Exercise 1 and that uses an inexpensive pricing tier — for example, the B1 tier available under Dev/Test, which is free for 30 days if you deploy the Web App on Linux.
+Select **Node.js 8.11** or higher as the runtime stack.
 Then click the **Create** button at the bottom of the blade.

-	> When you create a service plan, you can also choose the type of server that will host the Web site and select a cost model.
-At the time of this writing, Azure offers a free hosting plan for Windows, but not for Linux.
-Azure is constantly evolving, so this may change in the future.

 	![Creating an Azure Web App](Images/create-web-app.png)

 	_Creating an Azure Web App_

 1. Wait for the deployment to finish.
-(It typically takes 5 minutes or less.)
 Then go to the Azure Web App in the Azure portal.
-One way to get there is to click **Resource groups** in the ribbon on the left, select the resource group whose name you specified in the previous step, and then click the Web App resource.
+One way to get there is to open the resource group and click the Web App resource in that group.
 You can also click the **Go to resource** button in the dialog that pops up in the portal when the deployment completes.

 1. Click **Deployment options** in the menu on the left side of the blade for the Azure Web App.
 Click **Choose Source**, and then click **GitHub**.